dotCMS/plugin-content-import-export/README.md

 5. The Language of the content to be exported (multilangue, or just in a particular language).

-6. The Fields to export of the structure, if no values are selected, by default is going to export all the fields, if you select some fields, then in the csv are going to be included those fields plus the system fields:identifier, language and country (system properties are always included).
+6. The Fields to export from the structure.
+If no fields are selected, all the fields in the structure will be exported.
+If some fields are selected, just those  and the system fields mentioned next will be exported to the csv file:identifier, language and country.

 7. The File Paht where the csv file(s) zip file will be located.
 Here you should specify an existing folder where all the compressed csv file will be exported.

 8. The report email.
 Use this parameter if you want to to receive an email notification with the compressed csv file every time the content export runs.
-The email could be a comma separated list of emails if more than one person should receive the exorted file.
+This value can be a comma separated list of emails if more than one person should receive the exported file.

 9. The CSV Separator Delimiter.
 This parameter indicates the character that is going to be used to separate the values of the fields in each row in the csv file.

-10. The CSV Text Delimiter, this is if you use a " or ' or other symbol to indicate when a text end.
+10. The CSV Text Delimiter.
+This is if you use a " or ' or other symbol to indicate when a text end.

 To create/edit/delete an import task
 ------------------------------------

-Go to the dotCMS tab where you included the content import/export portlet and select the option you need execute:
+Go to the dotCMS tab where you included the content import/export portlet and select the option you need to execute:

-If you are going to generate a new task, you need to ENTER:
+If you are going to generate a new task, you need to enter:

 1. The task name.